maar34/collect.maar.world/collections/_suits/maar-sky-sounds.3.md

       <h4>Card IV</h4>
     </div>
     <div class="item__description">
       <p>At the edge of a waterfall, the contrast between water and the movement of water on its surface is striking.
-Water, a fluid element, is constantly in motion, shaping the land and carving its way through the earth.
+Water, a fluid element, is constantly in motion, shaping the land and carving its way through the ground.
 But as it flows and crashes against the surface, it takes on a different form, one that is constantly changing and adapting.
 This contrast is a reminder of the power and beauty of nature, and the importance of studying and understanding it.
 The movement of water on the surface can be a force of destruction, carving canyons and shaping the land, but it can also be a force of creation, creating habitats and nourishing life.
 </p>
     </div>
   </div>